pimchanyachitsanga/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered
 There is outlier in the dataset making it difficult to conclude the result.
 By performing the IQR analysis, we are able to determine the outliers in the data set.
 ## Results
-- Two conclusions about the Outcomes based on Launch Date?
-1. The most successful launch month is May.
-2. From May onward, the successful percentage shows downward trends.
-- What can you conclude about the Outcomes based on Goals?
-The analysis shows that the campaign with funding goals less than 20,000 are more likely to be successful and greater than 20,000 are more likely to fail.
+The most successful launch month is May and from May onward, the successful percentage shows downward trends.
+The analysis also shows that the campaign with funding goals less than 20,000 are more likely to be successful and greater than 20,000 are more likely to fail.

-- What are some limitations of this dataset?
+Limitation to the data set:
 1. The date of campaigns launched are only from 2009-2017.
 Recent launch can provide additional information to the analysis.
 2. Currency will need conversion in order to provide accurate global analysis.
 3. Play category may not provide the most accurate comparision/ prediction.

-- What are some other possible tables and/or graphs that we could create?
+Potential future analysis:
 1. Linear regression between goal and percentage of success
 2. Line chart showing the duration of campaign and percentage of success